 2 Corinthians 1:3-4

 Our brain has the capacity to store whatever information we receive, whether it is needful or not.
 But as time goes on, the brain empties its short-term memory.
-And if what’s in the long-term memory, be it your birthday 4 years ago, is not revised frequently, our brain deletes it too.
+Also, if what’s stored in the long-term memory – be it your birthday 4 years ago or what you ate for breakfast 21 days ago – is not revised with time, the memory decays.

 Why?
 Because of emotional overload.

 Every thought, word, taste, smell, scene, touch etc has an emotion attached to it.
 For eg. You feel sad whenever you think about the death of a loved one.
 However, some events happen in our lives that are so traumatic that we hit an emotional overload for a long period of time.
 For eg. losing someone really close to you or seeing someone get shot.
 These events are traumatic that it’s been scientifically proven to cause neuroplasticity.
 Did you get it?
 The victim is so overloaded that it literally changes the structure of his/her brain.